-- Cash & investment balances for the water & sewer funds change each month based on Master Bond Ordinance funding, operational requirements, capital funding, and debt payments. - Investment income fluctuates monthly with the cash & investment balances as well as market conditions and investment strategy. - For the month of April 2020, GLWA earned investment income of \$1.4 million compared to the average monthly target of \$1.5 million. - The cumulative investment income through April 2020 of \$16.6 million, is 95% of the FY20 target of \$17.4 million. - GLWA continues to refine cash flows and work with its investment advisor to identify strategies to maximize future investment income while meeting the objectives of safety and liquidity.
+- Cash & investment balances for the water & sewer funds change each month based on Master Bond Ordinance funding, operational requirements, capital funding, and debt payments. - Investment income fluctuates monthly with the cash & investment balances as well as market conditions and investment strategy. - For the month of May 2020, GLWA earned investment income of \$1.4 million compared to the average monthly target of \$1.5 million. - The cumulative investment income through May 2020 of \$18.0 million has exceeded the FY20 target of \$17.4 million. - GLWA continues to refine cash flows and work with its investment advisor to identify strategies to maximize future investment income while meeting the objectives of safety and liquidity.